Quick Start

 Arguments to run

-You can pass arguments to the runscript of a container, if it accepts
+You can pass arguments to the runscript of a container.
+For example, the default

-them.
-For example, the default runscript of the library://alpine
+runscript of the library://alpine

 container passes any arguments to a shell.
-We can ask the container

-to run echo
+We can ask the container to run echo

 command in this shell as follows: